-Again, to qualify for PSLF you must prove you work full-time in public service (over 30 hours per week) at the time you sign up, and you must verify your employment every year for ten years.
+Again, to qualify for PSLF, you must prove you work full-time in public service (over 30 hours per week) when you sign up, and you must verify your employment every year for ten years.

 Trump Student Loan Forgiveness

 As of 2017, there is no such thing as the Trump Student Loan Forgiveness Program.
-Lots of people call Golden Financial Services, asking about this type of program, but it does not exist.
+Many people call Golden Financial Services asking about this type of program, but it does not exist.

 Laws could change now that Donald Trump is President, so we recommend you take action quickly and consolidate your student loans as soon as possible.
 Get on a repayment plan that potentially can give you the most significant amount of student loan forgiveness.

 What to do if you are behind on student loan payments

 Student loans are the one type of unsecured debt where the creditor can garnish your wages without first having to take you to court.

 Don’t be late, and if you are new – take immediate action towards resolving your student loans.

 The good news is–You can quickly resolve the balance owed and consolidate your loans.